 Oldest son, John W. West, died about 1860/1861 in Grayson County, Texas.
 He was only 45 years old at the time.
 It is not known how he died or where he was buried.
 His wife, Barbara, is buried on land that John donated to use as a school and later used by the Rockport Baptist Church as a cemetery.
 Was John and his father, Michael, also buried on this plot of land?

 Later, during the Civil War, two of Michael West’s sons-in-law were killed by confederate vigilante groups as a result of their unionist sympathies.
 David Miller Leffel, husband of Susan Emeline West, was one of the victims killed during the Great Hangings at Gainesville, Texas.
 Michael's daughter,Susan was left a widow with a large family to care for.
 In 1869, Susan wrote that the men who killed her husband had continued to harass her and her family.
 Susan cannot be found after June 1869.
-Was she too killed or did she die of grief and stress?
+Was she also killed by men who killed her husband, or did she die of grief and stress?
 William Boyles, husband of daughter, Elizabeth West, died as a result of hiding out in the timbers after receiving a gun-shot wound that occurred during the Great Hangings.
 Elizabeth remarried a few years later and lived to be 66 years old.

 Youngest daughter, Louisa, and her husband, Jesse Thomas, and their family disappeared after the 1860 census.
 Was her husband in the Civil War?
 Did the family die of disease or illness?
 Or did they move from Texas to an unknown location?